hack101/lesson5/README.md

 In this example, we changed the text value of an element, but using jQuery you can pretty much make any modification to the page you can imagine.
 You can add/remove classes to elements, modify ids of elements, change css properties properties, and add childNodes to a page.
 You can event have cool animating transitions.
 I could give you a laundry list of all the jQuery functions and objects, but you're much better off heading over to http://learn.jquery.com/, where they have excellent tutorials on how to do all of these things.

 ## Keeping in touch with the server
 For the remainder of this tutorial, I will focus on another very important aspect of modern web development: communication between the web browser and the server without reloading the page.
-This is often referred to as *Ajax*, although the name doesn't mean much.
+This is often referred to as *Ajax*.

 This is a good opportunity to recap the basics of HTTP, since you must understand HTTP clearly to properly understand how to program such a website.
 HTTP is a request-response protocol: There are things called "clients" that sends requests, and there are things called servers that "serves" these requests with a response.
 The protocol is the foundation of the the World Wide Web, which kind of means it's the foundation of the Internet, which kind of means it's the foundation of all things you love and hold dear.
 The most familiar HTTP client is your own web browser.
 A server is whatever program answers these requests: we built one in Lesson 3 when we talked about backend programming.